 By setting both personal and group intentions, participants can foster a deeper sense of connection and purpose throughout the session, leading to more meaningful and focused interactions.

 2) Incorporate movement and body awareness

-Breaking up Zoom sessions with movement can be particularly beneficial when participants spend extended periods sitting.
+Breaking up meetings with movement can be particularly beneficial when participants spend extended periods sitting.